trbnb/MvvmBase/README.md

 ## RxJava extensions

-The optional `mvvmbaseRx` dependency contains useful RxJava extensions for ViewModels.
-The ViewModel has to implement the `RxViewModel` interface to gain access to those extension functions (no property or function does actually have to manually be implemented).
+The optional `mvvmbaseRxJava2` & `mvvmbaseRxJava3` dependencies contain useful RxJava extensions for ViewModels.
+The ViewModel has to implement the `RxViewModel` interface to gain access to those extension functions (no property or function do actually have to manually be implemented).

 ### Disposable.autoDispose()